-Young adults looking for a change in scenery should consider looking for a college education outside their home state.
-One of the biggest concerns with attending school outside their state is the out-of-state tuition costs.
+Young adults looking for a change of scenery should consider looking for a college education outside of their home state.
+One of the biggest concerns with attending school outside of their state is the out-of-state tuition costs.
 As needed, future students should consider the cheapest out-of-state tuition colleges if they decide to leave home for the first time and need an affordable college.
-Most of the schools listed are two-year colleges, but once students finish their associate degrees, they will qualify for residency and could consider another 4-year school with fearing the out-of-state tuition costs.
+Most of the schools listed are two-year colleges, but once students finish their associate degrees, they will qualify for residency and could consider another 4-year school without fearing the out-of-state tuition costs.

 2017-2018 Academic Year

 Here are the lowest out-of-state tuition colleges in every state:

 At, Alabama A&M University offers an excellent price for tuition.
 The school’s undergraduate tuition rate for out-of-state students is $518 per credit hour.
 They additionally provide an out-of-state waiver available to qualifying students.
 This exemption allows out-of-state students to pay the resident cost, which is only $259 per credit hour.